 My personal tastes go more to the Berne/Bärtschi and Stanislas/Ivaldi interpretations, although the NAXOS performance has received positive reviews from music critics, and for a time was available for audition in its entirety on YouTube.

-Interestingly, a recording of the second movement of the Piano Quintet was actually made decades before the complete work.
+Interestingly, several recordings of the second movement of the Piano Quintet were made decades before the complete work.
 Some listeners consider this middle movement (marked Lent) to be the emotional high-point of the entire composition.

 Indeed, Schmitt’s pupil and fellow-composer Pierre-Octave Ferroud described the beginning of the second movement as reflecting “the scents of the evening and bells sounding on the horizon,” following which “a murmuring tide slowly rises and bears us towards the realms of grief” … before subsiding into a poignant sadness as the movement ends.

 The first recording, waxed by Pathé-Marconi back in 1935, features Florent Schmitt himself on the piano, joined by the Calvet Quartet.
 It’s a very moving interpretation, which may explain its near-constant availability in the decades since – first on 78-rpm records, then on LP, and today on CD.